wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

    * Docker containers from DockerHub.com, Quary.io, etc.
    <br /><br />

-All the images except Docker contain the underlying operating system and utilities in each imageß.
+All the images (except Docker) contain the underlying operating system and utilities in each image.

 Some AMI creators charge its users money.
-But many pay it because it saves them hassle and time, which mean money.
+But many pay it because it saves them hassle and time.

-Is the extra cost worth the extra savings?
+QUESTION: Is the extra cost worth the extra savings?
 Load testing can answer that question.

+Historically, Intel processors are used by AWS, but in 2018, machines with <strong>ARM processors</strong> became available, for a 40% cost savings.

-QUESTION: To determine the cost of processing using any given server configuration, one needs to measure use of processing, storage, and network data transfers at various levels of user load accessing the server at various points as load increases.<a href="#Tasks">*</a>
+QUESTION: To determine the cost of processing using any given server configuration, one needs to measure use of processing, storage, network data transfers, etc. at various levels of user load accessing the server at various points as load increases.<a href="#Tasks">*</a>

-Such tests enaables load engineering work into profit centers by identify cost savings.
+> Instead of just testing, "performance engineering" yields <strong>configuration changes which identify cost savings</strong>.

-NEXT: Server images are necessary to create multiple instances of the same application.
+NEXT: Server images are necessary to create multiple instances of the same application, for "elasticitiy".

 <a name="MultipleInstances"></a>